-- 2.17 In carrying out functions under the Act (which includes giving a direction to apply the Code), Ofcom's principal duty is to further the interests of citizens in relation to communications matters and to further the interests of consumers in relevant markets, where appropriate by promoting competition. - 2.18 In so doing, we are required to secure a number of specific objectives and to have regard to a number of matters, as set out in section 3(1) of the Act.
-As to the prescribed specific statutory objectives in section 3(2), we consider that the objective of securing the availability throughout the UK of a wide range of electronic communications services as particularly relevant to this consultation. - 2.19 In performing our duties, we are also required to have regard to a range of other considerations, which appear to us to be relevant in the circumstances.
-In this context, we consider that a number of such considerations are relevant, particularly: - 2.19.1 the desirability of promoting competition in relevant markets;
+- 2.17 In carrying out its functions under the Communications Act 2003 (which includes giving a direction to apply the Code), Ofcom's principal duty as set out in section 3 of the Act is to further the interests of citizens in relation to communications matters and to further the interests of consumers in relevant markets, where appropriate by promoting competition. - 2.18 In so doing, we are required to secure a number of specific objectives and to have regard to a number of matters set out in section 3.
+As to the prescribed specific statutory objectives in section 3(2), we consider that the objective of securing the availability throughout the UK of a wide range of electronic communications services objectives as particularly relevant to this consultation. - 2.19 In performing its duties, Ofcom is also required to have regard to a range of other considerations, which appear to us to be relevant in the circumstances.
+In this context, we consider that a number of such considerations are relevant, particularly:

-- 2.19.2 the desirability of encouraging investment and innovation in relevant markets; and - 2.19.3 the desirability of encouraging the availability and use of high speed data transfer services throughout the United Kingdom. - 2.20 We have also had regard to the principles under which regulatory activities should be transparent, accountable, proportionate, consistent, and targeted only at cases in which action is needed, as well as the interest of consumers in respect of choice, price, quality of service and value for money. - 2.21 Ofcom has a wide measure of discretion in balancing its statutory duties and objectives.
+- 2.19.1 the desirability of promoting competition in relevant markets; - 2.19.2 the desirability of encouraging investment and innovation in relevant markets; and - 2.19.3 the desirability of encouraging the availability and use of high speed data transfer services throughout the United Kingdom. - 2.20 We have also had regard to the principles under which regulatory activities should be transparent, accountable, proportionate, consistent, and targeted only at cases in which action is needed, as well as the interest of consumers in respect of choice, price, quality of service and value for money. - 2.21 Ofcom has a wide measure of discretion in balancing its statutory duties and objectives.
 In so doing, we will take account of all relevant considerations, including any responses received during this consultation process, in reaching our conclusions.